 Finally, I like to change the color of the outlines with something more subtle.
 I do this step last because it's hard to know from the beginning how the illustration will look like.
 Once everything is colored properly, simply change the outline's color for something lighter.

 It's and easy change that can create something more interesting.
 Good job!
 Our alien drawing is now finished!
-Hopefully you had fun with this tutorial and don't hesitate to try more from the same series! :)
+Hopefully you had fun with this tutorial and don't hesitate to try more characters from the same series below! :)